Discover the Benefits of Modular Homes: Your Guide to Modern Living

 Modular homes are built in sections at a factory, yes, but they’re held to the exact same local and state building codes as traditional site-built homes.
 That means everything from electrical and plumbing to energy efficiency and structural safety is inspected, certified, and up to code.
 Once it’s placed on a permanent foundation, a modular home is treated like any other house.

-Modular homes are constructed in sections (modules) in a climate-controlled factory, then set on a permanent foundation — and they must meet the same locally adopted building codes (IRC/IBC) as site-built homes.
-That’s a completely different code path from HUD-code manufactured homes.
+Modular homes are constructed in sections (modules) in a climate-controlled factory.
+They are then set on a permanent foundation and must meet the same locally adopted building codes (IRC/IBC) as site-built homes.
+This is a completely different code path from HUD-code manufactured homes.
 The National Association of Home Builders (NAHB) clarifies this distinction, noting that modular homes are inspected by third parties before leaving the factory and again on site.

 Want the full breakdown of our process?
 See Corey’s step-by-step approach: Building Process.